 From Small Things

-1. Much of his work is cinematic, but this takes us from high-school in small town America, to not just the hamburger stand, but (crucially) the all-night hamburger stand, all the way down to death in sunny Florida.
+1. Much of his work is cinematic, but this widescreen masterpiece takes us from high school in small town America to not just the hamburger stand but, crucially, the all-night hamburger stand, and all the way down to death in sunny Florida.
 So it’s an aspirational film, a road movie, two love stories, madness, a murder, a prison flick, and a family drama.
-It’s probably even more than that, but as I don't see many films I'll leave it.
+It’s probably even more than that, but as I don't see many films I'll leave it there.

-2. Bruce achieves all of this in 2 minutes and 42 seconds.
+2. Bruce achieves all this in two minutes and forty-two seconds.

 3. In common with all the best records it’s under three minutes long (see point 2, above).